How to Get Rid of Dust Mites [50+ Different Ways]

 Dust mites are not visible to the naked eye and can only be seen under a microscope.
 As such, if you see something crawling on you or your furniture, it is indeed something other than a dust mite.

 There is not a single home anywhere on the planet that does not have dust.
 No matter how well, or not, you clean your home, dust, and by extension dust mites, will always be there.
-While this fact can be a bit depressing in all of its realistic glory, there are ways to get rid of at least most of your dust mites, decrease the allergies and irritations they cause, and be able to breathe freely in your own home.
+While this fact can be a bit depressing in all of its realistic glory, there are ways to eliminate house dust mites, decrease the allergies and irritations they cause, and be able to breathe freely in your own home.

 Dust mites love mattresses, beds, couches, and carpets because that is where so much pet and human dander accumulates.
-Here are some helpful ways to clear out dust mites from where you sit, lay, and live.
+Here are some helpful ways to eliminate dust mites from where you sit, lay, and live.

 1.Get a mattress cover that is mite- proof.